CodePushGo/website/src/content/blog/en/fix-capacitor-version-mismatch-errors.md

 2.  **Check the Changelog**: Review the official changelog for any breaking changes that may affect your project.

-3.  **Update Dependencies**: Upgrade your Capacitor packages to the required versions.
+3.  **Update Dependencies**: Upgrade your React Native packages to the required versions.
 For example:

     ```bash
     npm install @capacitor/core@7.0.0 @capacitor/ios@7.0.0 @capacitor/android@7.0.0
     ```

-CodePushGo provides live updates for Capacitor 6 and 7, allowing you to apply fixes without needing app store approvals [\[1\]](https://capgo.app/).
+CodePushGo provides live updates for React Native 6 and 7, allowing you to apply fixes without needing app store approvals [\[1\]](https://capgo.app/).

 ## Avoiding Future Version Conflicts